Azure/pcs-cli/README.md

 Sign in using `pcs login` and credentials for an Azure account.

 ## 4. Create a deployment
-*   ## Device Simulation
-    ### Deployment With Hub
-    #### Deploy Azure Resources

-    1. Run `pcs -t devicesimulation`.
-This will deploy a basic deployment (i.e. a deployment to a single VM).
-    1. Follow the on-screen prompts
-    2. The results of the deployment will be saved to a file named `output.json`

-    #### Verify the Web UI and Microservices are deployed

-    Click on the link that is shown in the output window to go to the Device Simulation web application.

-    ### Deployment Without Hub
-    #### Deploy Azure Resources

-    1. Run `pcs -t devicesimulation-nohub`.
-This will deploy a basic deployment (i.e. a deployment to a single VM) without an IoT hub.
-    1. Follow the on-screen prompts
-    2. The results of the deployment will be saved to a file named `output.json`

-    #### Verify the Web UI and Microservices are deployed

-    Click on the link that is shown in the output window to go to the Device Simulation web application.

 *   ## Remote Monitoring
     ### Basic Deployment
     #### Deploy Azure Resources